-February 4, 2016
+February 2016

 3 min

-Further, under the updated guidance, an employee may allege retaliation against his or her employer where a family member working for the same employer suffers adverse employment action as a result of the employee's own protected activities.
+Further, under the updated Guidance, an employee may allege retaliation against his or her employer where a family member working for the same employer suffers adverse employment action as a result of the employee's own protected activities.

-Finally, the draft updated guidance also interprets Title VII's definition of an employer's "adverse employment action" to reach beyond hiring, firing, and promotional decisions.
+Finally, the draft updated Guidance also interprets Title VII's definition of an employer's "adverse employment action" to reach beyond hiring, firing, and promotional decisions.
 According to the EEOC's proposals, an employee may justifiably assert a claim of retaliation under Title VII for more subtle adverse employment actions, such as reprimands, threats, transfers to less desirable work locations, negative evaluations, or assignment of less desirable work.

 The EEOC's expanded interpretation of retaliation undoubtedly will be challenged in numerous lawsuits and analyzed by judges in those cases.
-In the meantime, nonprofit employers can continue to minimize their risk of being sued for retaliation and of being found liable by:
+In the meantime, employers can continue to minimize their risk of being sued for retaliation and of being found liable by:

 • Maintaining a written, plain-language anti-retaliation policy that provides examples of prohibited conduct, a reporting mechanism for voicing concerns, and a clear disclaimer that retaliation will lead to disciplinary action.